-The mission of our Aston Research Centre for Healthy Ageing (ARCHA) is to understand, predict, and prevent age-related degeneration.
-We have a specific focus on: the eye, the mind, metabolism, medicines and devices in the context of the biology and psychology of ageing, how engineering can be used to support heathy ageing, and clinical aspects to healthy ageing and ageing lives.
+The mission of the Aston Research Centre for Health in Ageing (ARCHA) is to understand, predict, prevent and treat age-related degeneration and disease.
+We have a specific focus on health, metabolism, the mind, and medicines in the context of the biology, psychology, and clinical aspects of ageing.

-Our cross-disciplinary team of researchers specialise in biology, psychology, allied health sciences, business, engineering, social sciences and humanities.
+Our cross-disciplinary team of researchers specialise in biology, psychology, medicine, pharmacy and allied health sciences.
 Research within the centre contributes to two of the College of Health and Life Sciences’ four key multidisciplinary themes; cellular and molecular biomedicine, and health and disease across the lifespan.

 Expert commentary